percona/community/content/projects/everest.md

 ![Percona Everest Logo](/images/everest/Percona-Everest-Logo.png)

-Percona Everest is currently in Alpha.
+Percona Everest is currently in Beta.
 Be an early adopter and join us in driving its progress!

 Your feedback is crucial to enhancing the software, and we highly value and rely on your input.